COP Week 2 Training

 - Squadron – The operational unit of Civil Air Patrol, they are located in individual communities and come in three types: Cadet Squadron, Composite Squadron, and Senior Squadron.
 We are the Youngstown ARS Composite Squadron.

-- Group – Six Groups in Ohio, distributed by county boundaries.
-We are a part of Ohio Wing Group III.
+- Group – Six Groups in Ohio (Group 1, Group 3, Group 4, Group 6, Group 7, and Group 8), distributed by county boundaries.
+We are a part of Ohio Wing Group 3.

 - Wing – 52 Wings, one for each state, Puerto Rico, and Washington D.C.
 (National Capital Wing).
 We are a part of Ohio Wing.